ShivamKr-T/BeyondChats-assignement/README.md

 │ Updated View │
 └──────────────┘
 ```
+---

 ## 🤖 LLM & Search Abstraction

 To keep the project self-contained and easy to evaluate:
-Google Search is mocked
+- Google Search is mocked
-LLM-based rewriting is mocked
+- LLM-based rewriting is mocked

 These layers are abstracted and can be easily replaced with real services
 (OpenAI, Gemini, SerpAPI) by adding API keys and updating the respective modules.

+---

 ## 🌐 Live Demo Link
 https://<frontend-deployment-link>

+---

 ## 👨‍💻 Author

-Shivam Kumar
+**Shivam Kumar**
 Full Stack Developer | Backend & Systems Enthusiast